Jumpscale/g8cockpit/docs/installation/installation.md

 - [Installing using an AYS Blueprint](Using-Blueprint/using-blueprint.md)
 - [Installing using Telegram](Using-Telegram/using-Telegram.md)

-Both options requires some pre-installation preparation, documented [here](prep/prep.md).
+Both options require some pre-installation preparation, documented [here](prep/prep.md).

 <a id="github"></a>